-The big event in the departmental calendar is the Senior School production performed annually in February.
+The big event in the departmental calendar is the Senior School production performed annually in February/March.
 The production is open to all pupils from Year 7 – 13 and the ‘reveal’ of each year’s show is eagerly anticipated; 2022 is Wizard of Oz.
 Auditions take place in the summer term and rehearsals begin as soon as school begins in September.
 We rehearse after school and at weekends and the whole production is a multi-disciplinary affair with music, dance, DT and Art all collaborating together.

 Beauty and the Beast -

-We support our pupils who act outside school too and try, when we can, to organise class trips to see and support them in local amateur and professional productions.
+We support pupils who act outside school too and try, when we can, to organise class trips to see and support them in local amateur and professional productions.
 Recently a pupil wowed audiences in York with her Dorothy in The Wizard of Oz, and Read was there to proudly applaud loudly.

-Last year saw two extra-curricular trips which involved the Drama Department.
+Recently, there were two extracurricular trips which involved the Drama Department.
 First was the STEM trip to London where drama pupils enjoyed a fabulous backstage tour of Drury Lane Theatre as well as enjoying Aladdin.
-In the summer term trip to Barcelona, pupils spent a whole day at the Institute of the Arts working together on improvisation and musical theatre in the university studios situated in beautiful Stiges.
+A summer term trip to Barcelona, saw pupils spend a whole day at the Institute of the Arts working together on improvisation and musical theatre in the university studios situated in beautiful Stiges.
+What a treat!